joanpalin/AI-Workshop/Session 4/README.md

 By the time this session closes, you will have:

 - A vocabulary for AI-specific threats that you can use in a governance conversation with a CISO or board
-- A lived understanding of what prompt injection looks like in practice — not just as a concept on a slide
+- A lived understanding of what prompt injection looks like in practice
 - A reference overview of the Cisco tools designed to address the governance gap
-- A draft AI Acceptable Use Policy that is ready for internal review and adaptation
+- A draft AI Acceptable Use Policy that is suitable for internal review and adaptation

 ---

 ## What Comes Next

 This session is the final structured block of the day.
 After this, the workshop moves into the **General Discussion & Q&A** — an open forum where the facilitators, Cisco team, and the room work through the questions that have been building throughout the day.

-Bring your whiteboard votes from this session.
-Bring your AUP draft.
-Bring the thing you want to build first.

 ---